JonathanMagnan/ireviewapple.com/pages/documentations/ipad-accessories.md

 Simply place the Pencil on the wide side of the iPad Pro with the magnetic strip.

-It will take up to 30 minutes for the digital pencil to be fully charged.
+It will take up to 30 minutes for the digital Pencil to be fully charged.